Hippolytus Guarinonius

-Hippolytus Guarinonius (18 November 1571 – 31 May 1654) was a Tridentine physician and polymath who spent most of his life in Hall in Tirol.
+Hippolytus Guarinonius (18 November 1571 – 31 May 1654) was a Tyrolean physician from Trento and polymath who spent most of his life in Hall in Tirol.
 He represented a militant strand of Catholicism and was instrumental in the building of the St Charles Church (Karlskirche) in Volders.
 He was also an instigator of the anti-Semitic cult of Andreas Oxner.

 Life

 Guarinonius was born in Trent, which was then a powerful bishopric.
 His father, Bartolomeo Guearinius, the son of a physician and the grandson of a goldsmith, was called away to Vienna soon after the boy's birth, to take up a post as a physician at the court of Emperor Maximillian II.
 The mother of Guaronius, Catharina Pellegrini, came from an established Trent family, but due to family opposition his parents, though married, were not married to each other, which made Hippolytus Guarinonius illegitimate.
 Issues regarding his birth status would be retrospectively resolved in 1618, however, when Pope Paul V declared that his parents had been married to each other.
 Despite reports to the contrary, Hippolytus Guarinonius himself later recorded that he spent the first eleven years of his life growing up in Vienna till his father relocated to Prague in 1583, still a court physician, but now working for a new emperor, Rudolf II.

 In Prague, Guarinonius received an intensive and formative education as one of approximately 150 boarders at the Jesuit Gymnasium (secondary school).
 Between 1593 and 1597 he studied Medicine at the University of Padua, where he qualified as a doctor in 1598.
 After his studies, he may have worked as a doctor in Trent.
 By 1601, he had relocated to Hall in Tirol, then an important administrative city in the Habsburg territories, some 180 km (110 miles) to the north of Trent.
 One of his early appointments at Hall in Tirol came in 1601 when he was appointed municipal physician, which was a public appointment.
 In 1607 he was appointed personal physician to Archduchesses Eleanor and Maria Christina of Austria, Habsburg siblings who had retreated to a monastic life in the town following the collapse of Maria Christina's marriage to Sigismund Báthory.